hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

-the potential evapotranspiration in agreement with the HBV96 model :cite:p:`ref-Lindstrom1997HBV96` and version 1.0 of the AMBAV model :cite:p:`ref-Löpmeier2014`, whereas |evap_pet_m| and |evap_pet_mlc| require reference evapotranspiration estimates of a RET sub-submodel and adjust them according the current month and, in the case of |evap_pet_mlc|, also to the land cover of the respective hydrological response units.
+the potential evapotranspiration in agreement with the HBV96 model :cite:p:`ref-Lindstrom1997HBV96` and version 1.0 of the AMBAV model :cite:p:`ref-Löpmeier2014`, whereas |evap_pet_m| and |evap_pet_mlc| require reference evapotranspiration estimates of a RET sub-submodel and adjust them according to the current month and, in the case of |evap_pet_mlc|, also to the land cover of the respective hydrological response units.